 Each year our Region offers several opportunities for members to compete in Rallies.
 Rallies are team-based competitions as compared to individual competitions.
 Mounted rally teams are judged on their mounted skills and group scores.
-Because excellence in Horse Management is at the core of Pony Club values, teams are also scored on their Horse Management skills (cleanliness, stall organization, first aid preparedness, tack condition, etc.) Ribbons are awarded for the top mounted teams as well as for the best Horse Management teams.
+Because excellence in Horse Management is at the core of Pony Club values, teams are also scored on their Horse Management skills (cleanliness, stall organization, first aid preparedness, tack condition, etc.) and also take a written test.
+Ribbons are awarded for the top mounted teams as well as for the best Horse Management teams.
 Regional rallies are a great way for members to make friends from around Wisconsin and the Upper Peninsula and it truly enriches the whole Pony Club experience for the member!

 Everything But The Horse Rally

-D-Rally and Pick Your Ride Rally
+Pick Your Ride Rally

-Whatever rally a member participates in, you can bet on a barn full of eager pony clubbers having a good time and making new friends in other clubs.
+Whatever rally a member participates in, you can bet on a barn full of eager pony clubbers having a good time and making new friends from other clubs.
 What you won't see, though, are parents.
 For the most part, during rallies and testings, parents are banned from the barn!
-Self-reliance and teamwork blossoms when members learn from each other how to problem-solve and prepare for their events on their own.
+Self-reliance and teamwork blossoms when members learn from each other on how to problem-solve and prepare for their events on their own.
 If unauthorized assistance is noted, a team can be penalized.
 Parents learn to love this.
 Kids love it pretty much right away!

 Qualifying for Championships